 Asset Class Risk.
 The securities and other assets in the Underlying Index or in the Fund's portfolio may underperform in comparison to other securities or indexes that track other countries, groups of countries, regions, industries, groups of industries, markets, market segments, asset classes or sectors.
-Various types of securities, currencies and indexes may experience cycles of outperformance and underperformance in comparison to the general financial markets depending upon a number of factors including, among other things, inflation, interest rates, productivity, global demand for local products or resources, and regulation and governmental controls.
+Various types of securities, currencies and indexes may experience cycles of outperformance and underperformance in comparison to the general financial markets.
 This may cause the Fund to underperform other investment vehicles that invest in different asset classes.